jonnyhoeven/workshop/WORKSHOP.md

 ```

 - Find the `deployment` in lens and check the `pod` status.
-  As you can see, the `deployment` is running and the `pod` is up and running.
+  As you can see, the `deployment` and `pod` replica is up and running.

 - Try deleting the `pod` and see what happens.